(guest post from Becky Flansburg)

 That is, until one day, it just came to me like a flood.
 My topic, character, concept, and story poured out of me like a burst dam.
 I could visualize the book in my head but I knew I needed help.
 I quickly phoned a non-author friend, we teamed up, and our little picture book was “born” in the fall of 2018, thanks to Audrey Press.

-If I would have stopped at just wistfully wishing, I would not be a published author.
+If I had stopped at just wistfully wishing, I would not be a published author.
 If I had not asked for help from my co-author (she was integral in making the story authentic) or from my beloved friend and client, Valarie Budayr (owner of Audrey Press), I would still be daydreaming about my “someday.”

 A wise woman made a comment to me once years ago (I think it was my bestie) about years ago when I was